 OCMR Achievements and Future Goals

 Researchers at OCMR have had great success in attracting external funding from grant bodies including the British Heart Foundation (BHF), Medical Research Council (MRC), Wellcome Trust and the National Institute for Health Research (NIHR).
-Our total project-specific grant funding is in excess of £26M.

 Publications and Impact:

 OCMR have published over 700 peer reviewed papers and manuscripts, many in high impact journals.
 These articles have been cited 30,198 times.
 The mean impact factor for these papers is 17.5